Pressure cooker cheesecake was a bridge too far. I mean…who in their right mind would bother to make a cheesecake in a pressure cooker?

 - Prep the pan: Spray the 7-inch cheesecake pan with nonstick cooking spray.
 Mix the graham cracker crumbs and melted butter, then spread evenly across the bottom of the pan and pack down, pushing the graham crackers up the sides a little.

 - Make the cheesecake filling: Soften the cream cheese by leaving it out at room temperature for at least 1 hour (or heat it in the microwave for 20 to 30 seconds, until it is softened).
 Beat the cream cheese in an electric mixer on medium speed until smooth, about 1 minute.
-Slowly add the sugar and beat on medium speed until the sugar is completely blended, about 3 minutes.
+Mix the sugar and corn starch together, then slowly add to the mixing bowl, beating on medium speed until the sugar is completely blended, about 3 minutes.
 Add the eggs one at a time, beating on low speed until just blended.
 Stir in the vanilla and sour cream by hand.
 Pour into the cheesecake pan, then tap the pan on the countertop for about 30 seconds to get rid of air bubbles.
-Cover the pan with aluminum foil, and crimp around the edge to seal.

 - Cool the cheesecake, then serve: Lift the cheesecake out of the pressure cooker.
 Immediately run a knife around the rim of the cheesecake pan to loosen the cheesecake from the sides.
 Cool the pan at room temperature for an hour, then refrigerate for at least 4 hours, preferably overnight.
 Top with the cherry pie filling and serve.